BhoomikaGupta13/Movie-recommender-system/README.md

 ## 🎯 Conclusion
 This project stands as a fully functional prototype of a movie recommendation platform, bringing together advanced data handling, smart recommendation logic, and a sleek web interface.
-While it's not currently deployed for public use, it demonstrates the complete workflow—from scraping and storing data to serving intelligent recommendations. 🍿
+While it's not currently deployed for public use, it demonstrates the complete workflow—from scraping and storing data to serving intelligent recommendations.
-Perfect as a foundation for future deployment, collaboration, or academic showcase. 🚀